qassasahmed/automata-regex/lab-3/README.md

 * **F**: Finite non-empty set of final states.

 # 3. FA Types: DFA and NFA
-A string is declared accepted by an FA if the string is finished and the machine has reached a final. state.
+A string is declared accepted by an FA if the string is finished and the machine has reached a final state.
 ## DFA
 DFA is a finite automata where, for all cases, when a single input is given to a single state, the  **machine goes to a single state**, i.e., all the moves of the machine can be uniquely determined by the present state and the present input symbol.